adam-maj/deep-learning/README.md

 > [!NOTE]
 >
-> **Constraint #4: The quality of the network architecture constraints the representational capacity of a model.**
+> **Constraint #4: The quality of the network architecture constrains the representational capacity of a model.**

 Technically, a deep neural network with non-linearities is capable of modeling any distribution, given a sufficient number of parameters[^15].